Send Facebook Group Posts to n8n

 POST - Headers:

-Content-Type: application/json - Body: Structured data with either
+Content-Type: application/json - Body: JSON with

 Payload (n8n webhook data)